picture (from the 1970's) courtesy

 of Christine, weblog Chtitine

-Above picture was taken in the seventies of the former century, when its author travelled in the north of France, en route to Belgium, passing the small community of le Doulieu (west of Lille).
+Above picture was taken in the 1970's when its author travelled in the north of France, en route to Belgium, passing the small community of le Doulieu (west of Lille).

 One will recognize an Eiffel tower, and the garden also had models of the Notre Dame in Paris, the local church in le Doulieu and the lighthouse at le Havre.
 It would take Bouriez much time to repaint the items, which he did every springtime.
 (I derive this information from the book by Francis David, see documentation).